Violent Crime Defense Attorney in Nashville

 Capital punishment is generally reserved for the most heinous of crimes.
 Murder and other violent felonies are generally the type of crimes associated with the death penalty.

-In addition to prison sentences, violent crime penalties can also include heavy fines.
+In addition to prison sentences, penalties can also include heavy fines.
 These fines could be anywhere from a few hundred dollars to tens of thousands of dollars; the amount is determined by the crime convicted.

 When a court orders the defendant to pay a victim restitution, it is generally to compensate for the medical expenses or other costs involved with or caused by that crime.

 In some cases, people convicted of violent felonies can be given probation in lieu of or in addition to their prison sentence and fines.
 While an individual is on probation, they are required to check in regularly with a probation officer.
 They may also have strict rules regarding who they can see and where they can go.

 At The Collins Law Firm, PLLC, our legal team can work with you to investigate every aspect of your case.
 Our attorneys can leave no stone left unturned during their investigation.
 They can also help by finding witnesses and contacting credible experts to testify in your favor.
 If you are looking for a hard-hitting, tenacious, criminal defense attorney who can ensure you rights are protected, look no further than The Collins Law Firm, PLLC.
 We represent clients throughout Middle Tennessee, including Nashville and anywhere else in Davidson County, and Lewisburg.

 Get unparalleled criminal defense representation. – Schedule your first case consultation.